awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 In this step, you create a pipeline to which you later add the Lambda function\.
 This is the same pipeline you created in [CodePipeline Tutorials](tutorials.md)\.
 If that pipeline is still configured for your account and is in the same region where you plan to create the Lambda function, you can skip this step\.

-**Important**
-You must create the pipeline and all of its resources in the same region where you create the Lambda function\.

 **To create the pipeline**

 1. Follow the first three steps in [Tutorial: Create a Simple Pipeline \(Amazon S3 Bucket\)](tutorials-simple-s3.md) to create an Amazon S3 bucket, CodeDeploy resources, and a two\-stage pipeline\.
 Choose the Amazon Linux option for your instance types\.
 You can use any name you want for the pipeline, but the steps in this topic use MyLambdaTestPipeline\.